genetrydash/GBDASH/Readme.md

 ## extra

-If do you want to contribute to this project, please Contact to ElAngel378 or Crafty_Jumper via discord
+If do you want to contribute to this project, please Contact to ElAngel378 or Crafty Jumper via discord
+Handles: craftyjumper, elangel378